 You've likely heard of Gumtree before: a classified ads and community site (NOT a charity!) offering all manner of items and services.
 Normally people buy and sell things on this platform, but it also has a 'freebies' section where you can apply filters and just see ads in Milton Keynes.
 Here, members post items that they're giving away for free.

 It is free of charge to sign up and you must have an account before you can contact any other members or make your own listing.
 It is free to create a 'basic' listing.
 You can pay various levels of extra charges to boost the visibility of your items if preferred.
 It doesn't cost members to respond to an advert, even if it has been boosted.

 Gumtree makes a few recommendations when using the site for maximum potential to find what you're looking for:

 - Narrow your search but not TOO specifically e.g. instead of 'newborn baby clothes' start with 'baby clothes'

 - Search for the word 'free' next to the item you're looking for, as some listers post their items outside of the Freebies section

 6) Re-Use Community Project at Kiln Farm

 The Re-Use community project is a charitable organisation in Milton Keynes that restores and resells donated second-hand items.
 Re-Use works differently to the platforms mentioned above: items are free to donate, are restored by volunteers and then sold in the community shop.
-They collect donations for free but charge a £20 delivery fee (only within certain Milton Keynes address areas!).
+They collect donations for free but charge a £20 delivery fee (only within Milton Keynes, Bedford and Northampton address areas!).
 There is also the option to drop off your items at the warehouse but make sure to make an appointment first.